Results will appear here once we have finished processing the sale.

 Approximately 250 Cavaliers were produced in

 total, the majority in 170cc form.
-The 220cc variant offered here is one of only
+The 220cc variant is fitted with

 “CR” stamp on the engine casing